Not Presentations, Solutions Instead!

 This year, 36 startups showcase how they are addressing the Sustainable Development Goals (SDGs) in Helsinki.
 MOWOZA represented Mozambique this year.

-What problems did this entrepreneurs were solving after all?
-Well the list is extensive from low access to health, care and education all the way to the equality of opportunities for women.
+What SDG challenges did these entrepreneurs were solving after all?
+Well, the list goes from access to healthcare all the way to the equality of opportunities for women.

-A business that is growing while causing several damages to the local environment beyond not being sustainable it’s not actually growing.
-If you’re destroying everything around you, what’s the future of your business?
+A growing business that damages the environment around puts in danger their future.
+If you’re destroying the ecosystem around you, what’s the future of your business?

-Now, this point is very related to the mindset alignment of the business owner, because problem solving is the process of working through details of a problem to reach a solution.
+It relates to the mindset alignment of the business owner.
+Problem-solving is the process of working through details of a problem to reach a solution.

 It takes determination to approach the world with this change-maker mindset!

 That is what Slush GIA represents a collective of startups with a purpose bigger than the sum of its parts.
 Passionate entrepreneurs with global dreams.